4strodev/4strodev-site/content/posts/fiber/2/index.en.md

 - Groups
 - Middlewares

-> I reccommend you to visit [fiber docs](https://gofiber.io) to se more details about the frameowrk
+> I reccommend you to visit [fiber docs](https://gofiber.io) to se more details about the framework